-To compute the counterfactual, we start from the predicted R&R probability for the model in Column (7) of Table 5, $\Phi(X\hat{\beta})$, which matches, by design, the R&R rate of 12.1% in the subsample of female-authored papers.
-We then add the citation-based correction, $\hat{C} = 0.22 2.5 - 0.01 = 0.54$, just for the all-female papers.
-We thus compute $\Phi(X\hat{\beta}+\hat{C}d_F)$, where d_F is an indicator for all-female papers.
-The R&R rate for all-female papers would increase to 19.1%, as the second bar in Figure 7 shows.
-This is a large impact, a 7 percentage point and a 56 percent increase.
+To compute the counterfactual, we start from the predicted R&R probability for the model in Column 7 of Table 5, $\Phi(X\hat{\beta})$, which matches, by design, the R&R rate of 12.1% in the subsample of female-authored papers.
+We then add the citation-based correction, $\hat{C} = 0.22 2.5 - 0.01 = 0.54$, for the all-female papers ($d_F = 1$) and compute $\Phi(X\hat{\beta} + \hat{C}d_F)$.
+The R&R rate for all-female papers would increase to 19.1% - a 7 percentage point and or 56 percent increase (see Figure 7).
 If we also include the estimated citation-quality bias, the alternative correction is $\hat{C}' = (0.22 + 0.06) 2.5 - 0.01 = 0.69$, leading to a counterfactual R&R rate of 21%, a 72 percent increase.

 We can similarly compute a counterfactual for the mixed-author papers, leading to an increase in the R&R probability of only about half a percentage point.
-In the last bars in Figure 7, we average across the groups of papers and ask: for a female economist, taking into account that some of her papers with be in the mixed-gender category and some in the all-female category, how much is the R&R rate affected by the mechanism we point to?
+In the last bars in Figure 7, we average across the groups of papers and ask: for a female economist, taking into account that some of her papers will be in the mixed-gender category and some in the all-female category, how much is the R&R rate affected by the mechanism we point to?
 On average, the R&R rate would increase from 14.9% to 16.5%, an 11 percent increase.
 Thus, the mechanism which we point to in this paper could be a sizable determinant of the quality of publications for female economists.

-A caveat is that these counterfactual R&R rates would lead to a slight increase in the overall number of R&Rs, given that we are holding the R&R rates for all-male authored papers (the omitted category) constant.
-While most journals are able to scale up, or down, the number of articles published, other journals are constrained by space.
-We can compute the counterfactual R&R rates, keeping the overall R&R rate constant, by adjusting the bar in the R&R probit regressions for all papers.
-The white lines in Figure 7 display the adjusted counterfactuals.
-The R&R rate for all-female authored papers would increase from 12.2% in the data to 18.3%, instead of 19.1%.
-The overall R&R rate for female authors would increase from 14.9% to 15.9%, instead of 16.5 %.
+A caveat is that these counterfactual R&R rates would lead to a slight increase in the overall number of R&Rs, given that we are holding the R&R rates for all-male-authored papers (the omitted category) constant.
+While most journals are able to scale up the number of articles published, other journals are constrained by space.
+The white lines in Figure 7 display the counterfactual R&R rates, keeping the overall R&R rate constant, by adjusting the bar in the R&R probit regressions for all papers.
+The R&R rate for all-female-authored papers would increase to 18.3%, instead of 19.1%, and the overall R&R rate for female authors would increase to 15.9%, instead of 16.5%.

 Robustness and Heterogeneity.
-We also consider the robustness of these results to different controls, as well as the heterogeneity, just as we did for the citation specifications.
-In particular, we examine (i) the impact of different sets of control variables, as well different specifications for the author prominence (Online Appendix Table 2); (ii) the results splitting by the number of authors of a paper (Online Appendix Table 3); (iii) the results estimating separately by submission years, by author publications, by share of women in the field, by number of referees, and by share of female referees (Table 6).
-Across the large majority of specifications, we replicate the key finding that the editors do not put a statistically significant weight on the author-gender mix, despite the fact that it is a variable that predicts citations.
+We also consider the robustness and heterogeneity of these results, just as we did for the citation specifications.
+In particular, we examine (i) the impact of different sets of controls and different specifications for author prominence (Online Appendix Table 2); (ii) the results splitting by the number of authors (Online Appendix Table 3); (iii) the results estimating separately by submission years, by author publications, by share of women in the field, by number of referees, and by share of female referees (Table 6).
+Across the large majority of specifications, we replicate the key finding that the editors do not put a statistically significant weight on the author-gender mix.
 To illustrate this, in Column 8 of Table 6 we present for each specification the implied counterfactual R&R rate if the R&R decision gave the citation-maximizing weight to the all-female papers, comparing it to the empirical R&R rate (Column 7).31 Across all specifications, the counterfactual would increase the R&R rate for all-female-authored papers, though the magnitude of the increase is larger for some groups and smaller for others.